-All morning long, the sky was filled with American planes that had taken off at 8:30 that morning.
+All morning long on December 8, the sky was filled with American planes that had taken off at 8:30 that morning.
 At noon, all the planes landed and the pilots went to lunch.
 The planes were lined up in a straight line outside the mess hall.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.

 Being a cook, Joseph remained in the battalion’s bivouac.
 Since he had no weapons to use against planes all he could do is take cover.
 During the Battle of Bataan, it was Joseph’s job to feed the members of B Company as best as he could.
 As the battle continued the amount of food given Joseph to feed each man got smaller, Joe’s sense of humor made the situation easier for the men to handle.
 When he came to feed the tankers, he would announce, “Come and get it!
 Horse burgers, courtesy of the 26th U.S. Cavalry!”